hexx/play-jsx/README.markdown

-# Play-jsx plugin for the Play framework 2.0.x
+# Play-JSX plugin for the Play framework 2.0.x

 ## Prerequisites

-Play-jsx plugin only supports a native compiler.
+Play-JSX plugin only supports a native compiler.
 The JSX compiler needs to be installed for this plugin to work.
 Refer to the site of JSX for more information.